OlenaDen/llandudno-art-club/README.md

 - __The landing page image__

-  - The landing page offers the choice of art classes available at the Llandudno Art Club.
+  The landing page offers a choice of art classes available at the Llandudno Art Club.

 ![Landing Page](documentation/testing/landing-page.jpg)

 - __Timetable Section__

-  - The timetable section provides the timetable for all the art classes available at the club.
+  The timetable section provides the timetable for all the art classes available at the club.
 There is also a brief overview of the birthday parties options.

 ![Timetable](documentation/testing/classes.png)

 - __Map section__

-  - This section shows the users the location of the community centre where the classes take place.
+  This section shows the users the location of the community centre where the classes take place.

 ![Timetable](documentation/testing/map.png)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for the Art Club.
+  The footer section includes links to the relevant social media sites for the Art Club.
 The links will open to a new tab to allow easy navigation for the user.

 ![Footer](documentation/testing/footer.png)

 - __Gallery__

-  - The gallery contains the pictures of the children's and alults' art created during the lessons in the club.
+  The gallery contains the pictures of the children's and alults' art created during the lessons in the club.

 ![Gallery](documentation/testing/gallery-page.png)